AOA is excited to partner with Ponleu Ney Kdey Sangkhum (PNKS) who works in the poorest region of Cambodia.

 A member of a Community Development Group (CDG) in remote Preah Vihear, Rae has recently been introduced to chicken raising to develop an income stream by PNKS, AOA’s local Cambodian partner.

 With support, Rae has established a chicken coop to protect the chickens from predators and learn how to care for and grow them for eventual sale.

 The role of each Community Development Group (CDG) is to improve village well-being, particularly for vulnerable families, promoting increased involvement in community activities and decision-making.
 The project forms CDGs by selecting community volunteers motivated to work for positive change in their community.
 CDGs meet on a regular basis to plan development work and to address community problems.

-The Integrated Rural Development and Community Empowerment Program relies on funding from AOA supporters and also receives funding from the Australian Government through the Australian NGO Cooperation Program (ANCP).
+The Livelihoods and Education for Minority Groups program relies on funding from AOA supporters and also receives funding from the Australian Government through the Australian NGO Cooperation Program (ANCP).